drseg/swift-fsm/README.md

 @isolated(any) (Event) async -> Void
 ```

-These are handled interchangeably without requiring additional syntax.
 Actions that take an `Event` can be useful in situations where you wish to pass an associated value along with an event enum that can then be received by your callback function (see [Using Events to Pass Values][10] for more details on how to implement this, and [Arrays of Actions][11] for ways to combine lists of actions of differing types).

 > ```swift
 > await turnstile.handleEvent(.coin)
 > ```

-As `handleEvent` might eventually call an `async` function that you have provided as an action, `handleEvent` it self must also be `async`, It accepts both synchronous and asynchronous code, and must be called with `await`.
+As `handleEvent` might eventually call an `async` function that you have provided as an action, `handleEvent` itself must also be `async`.

 The `FSM` instance will look up the appropriate transition for its current state, call the associated function, and transition to the associated next state.
 In this case, the `FSM` will call the `unlock` function and transition to the `unlocked` state.
 If no transition is found, it will do nothing, and if compiled for debugging, will print a warning message.

 ##### Arrays of Actions

-If you wish to pass an array of actions, you may wish to use the `&` operator overload provided by Swift FSM in order to enable mixing and matching of the four different action signatures:
+If you wish to pass an array of actions, you may wish to use the `&` operator overload provided by Swift FSM in order to enable mixing and matching of the two different action signatures:

 ```swift
 when(.coin) | then(.unlocked) | first & secondAsync & thirdWithEvent ...